 About Me

-I recently graduated with Ph.D. degree in Computer Science at University of California, Riverside (UCR).
+I recently graduated with a Ph.D. degree in Computer Science from the University of California, Riverside (UCR).
 I was supervised by Prof. Mohsen Lesani.

 Research Interest